Resveratrol: The Benefits of Resveratrol for Sun Damaged Skin

 In conclusion, resveratrol is a powerful antioxidant that can provide a number of benefits for sun damaged skin.
 It can protect the skin from UV radiation, help repair sun damage, and reduce inflammation.
 Incorporating resveratrol into your skincare routine or diet can help support overall skin health and reduce the risk of sun-related skin conditions.
 If you are concerned about sun damage, talk to your dermatologist about incorporating resveratrol into your skincare routine.

-Resveratrol and Skin Cancer: Apoptosis of Damaged Cells
+Resveratrol and Apoptosis of Damaged Cells

 Studies: